rxpectations/18f/README.md

 # 18f

-Bad-ass prototype using data from open.fda.gov.
+Hackathon prototype using data from open.fda.gov.
 Built using [kraken.js](http://krakenjs.com/)

 This project requires that NodeJs is installed on your machine http://nodejs.org